Using Azure Data Lake with Power BI

 Step 3: Load this query into Power BI

 There are two choices, Load or Edit.
 At this point, I prefer to Load as this will bring the file listing into Power BI as a data source with the associated file metadata.
-I can save the Power BI book and carry on and load each file into the data model.

 Step 4: Edit the Queries – Loading and Shaping

 Notice the Applied Steps pictured below.
-You can continue to make any modifications, shape or transform the data into a more analysis-ready format then load into your model.
+You can continue to make any modifications, shape or transform the data into a more analysis-ready format, then load it into your model.

-Now repeat for each file you want to load into the model which will give you a set of queries as pictured below.
+Now repeat for each file you want to load into the model, which will give you a set of queries as pictured below.

 When ready, select Close & Apply to load into the model.